The Disappearance of the Great Bill Barilko

 They were followed by a team of searchers, equipped with knives and chain saws, who beat a passage through the dense bush so that the helicopter could fly in a coroner and Department of Transport officials.
 Ultimately, the skeletal remains were hiked out by members of the Cochrane Police and forestry officials.

 Days later, on June 15th, Barilko was finally laid to rest in Timmins Memorial Cemetery in Ontario, Canada, with over 100 friends and family in attendance.
 Later that year, the Leafs won their first Stanley Cup since his disappearance eleven years earlier.
 But Gary Fields was denied the reward money offered by the Maple Leafs, as the offer expired in December of 1951.

 The Search and Rescue report, issued by the government, cited pilot inexperience and bad weather conditions as the cause of the crash.

 The Tragically Hip, a popular Canadian band, recorded a song called "Fifty Mission Cap."
 In the song, the narrator tells the story of Bill Barilko, indicating in the chorus that he stole the lines from a hockey card he keeps in his fifty mission cap.

-In May of 2005, John Shaw, a dentist practicing in Timmins, ventured to the crash site, and erected a memorial sign that reads: "At this location August 26, 1951, hockey player Bill Barilko and dentist Henry Hudson lost their lives.
+In May of 2005, John Shaw, a dentist practicing in Timmins, and forestry technician Roland Szyska ventured to the crash site, and erected an aluminum memorial sign that reads: "At this location August 26, 1951, hockey player Bill Barilko and dentist Henry Hudson lost their lives.
 Rest in Peace."
 Beneath the wording, a yellow Fairchild 24 model G is depicted.

 Click here for more crash stories on Check-Six.com